-Figure 15 indicates that the high school graduation rate of low-income students has remained stagnant over time and was 24 percentage points below the graduation rate of higher-income students in 2014-15, compared to the regional gap of 16 percentage points and the national gap of 14 percentage points.
+Figure 15 indicates that the high school graduation rate of low-income students has increased over time but is 10 percentage points below the graduation rate of higher-income students.

 Source: U.S. Department of Education.
 (2011, 2015).
 ED Data Express, ACGR.
 Data for higher-income students were not available in 2010-11.